When my husband was suffering from toenail fungus, we set out to find a cure. We were particularly interested in natural treatments.

 Infected nails may also separate from the nail bed—a condition called onycholysis—which very often causes pain in around the toe area.
 To top it all off, there's usually a slightly nasty odour.

-The sad part is that about 15-20% of the planet's population suffers from toenail fungus.
+The sad part is that about 15 to 20% of the planet's population suffers from toenail fungus.
 After some research, I discovered that there are quite a few natural remedies, some of them involving items that you may already have in your home.

 How We Resolved Toenail Fungus